Kamala Harris Is Seen As The Clear Front-Runner To Be Joe Biden's Running Mate

 Minnesota Sen. Amy Klobuchar joined the push last week, when she took herself out of contention for the job and urged Biden to pick a woman of color as a running mate.

-Among the African American women viewed as most likely to be considered, Harris is the only one who has won statewide office, and the only one who has run a national presidential campaign.
+Among the Black women viewed as most likely to be considered, Harris is the only one who has won statewide office, and the only one who has run a national presidential campaign.

 "I'd be honored, if asked, and I'm honored to be a part of the conversation," Harris told late-night host Stephen Colbert on CBS last week.
 "Honestly, let me just tell you something: I will do everything in my power, wherever I am, to help Joe Biden win."

-Note: An earlier version of this story incorrectly referred to a slogan on a Kamala Harris campaign T-shirt.
-There was an image on the T-shirt but no text.
-Additionally, a survey of possible running mates was clarified to be multi-state, not national.